-The artist's work is simplified by a structure called a "topiary frame."
+The artist's work can be simplified by a structure called a "topiary frame."
 This frame is installed in such a way that, as the shrub grows, it fills in the topiary frame.
 Branches that breech this framework and stick out through the openings are simply pruned off.
 So this is an instance where -- as is so often the case in life -- a job can be made a lot easier by having a useful piece of equipment.
 Guided by the topiary frame, your shearing work to achieve the shape that you want is pretty straightforward.
 There is little artistic license as the shape is already determined.
 However, if you enjoy the challenge of creating unusual shapes you can "eyeball" the shaping and have the freedom to create topiaries that are not typically seen.

 You will also need either a pair of shears (if you prefer to do your trimming manually) or a power hedger (if you are the type that likes to put technology to use) to create a shrub topiary.
 Many gardeners opt for manual tools to avoid having to listen to the roar of power equipment, but if you have a lot of work to do or the topiary is quite tall, there is no doubt that power equipment helps the job go more smoothly.
 Professionals who maintain large topiary gardens generally make use of power equipment.
 The figure in the picture was created by the professionals at the Green Animals Topiary Garden in Newport, Rhode Island (United States).

 Plants Commonly Used for Topiary

-English boxwood is a type of bush commonly used to make certain kinds of shrub topiaries, due to its small leaves, amenability to pruning, its evergreen foliage, its rounded growth habit, and its slow growth rate.
+English boxwood is a type of bush commonly used to make certain kinds of shrub topiaries, due to its small leaves, amenability to pruning, its evergreen foliage, and its rounded growth habit.
 Boxwoods (Buxus) are ideal for creating these shapes.
 But other kinds of plants are used, as well.

 For example, Hetz's Japanese holly (Ilex crenata 'Hetzii') is not far behind boxwood as a natural choice for making topiaries with its small leaves.
 Hetz's Japanese holly is often mistaken for a boxwood, since it is difficult to tell the two apart from a distance.